 2. CORE: The core of a bowling ball is a liquid polymer resin blend which is poured in and around the weight block in this second mold.
 The molds are all the same size, but the concentration of the materials in this liquid is what allows the weights of the bowling balls to vary.
 This core takes several days to completely dry.
-Look at your bowling ball if you have one and find the little dot which is the PIN.
-It shows you where the top of the core is.
-Then the ball is taken out of this mold and put into a third mold.
+(Look at your bowling ball if you have one and find the little dot which is the PIN.
+It shows you where the top of the core is).
+After the core is dried, the ball is taken out of this mold and put into a third mold.

 Lastly, the ball goes through spinners with hot, soapy water and polishing rollers.
 The completed ball is placed in a plastic bag, boxed up, and shipped out to bowling center pro shops all over the country.
 Some of these companies can make 5,000 balls each day!

 Most bowling balls have three holes that are drilled at the pro shop for a custom fit when you purchase a ball.
-There was also a fourth hole drilled for balance.
-But as of August 1, 202 this fourth hole was declared illegal in US competition by the USBC-United States Bowling Congress.
-Check with your league president about this.
-You might need to get this weight hole filled in with a resin material at the pro shop.
+There was also a fourth hole drilled for balance, but recently this fourth hole was declared illegal in US competition by the USBC-United States Bowling Congress.
+If your ball has a fourth hole, you might need to get this weight hole filled in with a resin material at the pro shop.
+Just check with your league president about this.

-Join me next week when I’ll be discussing “The Ball release”.
+Join me next week when I’ll be discussing “How Do You Release A Bowling Ball"?